neondatabase/website/content/docs/guides/vercel.md

           The root branch of your Neon project is preselected as your **Production branch**.

-          The **Create a branch for your development environment** creates a branch named `vercel-dev` and sets Vercel development environment variables for it.
+          The **Create a branch for your development environment** option creates a branch named `vercel-dev` and sets Vercel development environment variables for it.
 The `vercel-dev` branch is a copy-on-write clone of your production branch that you can modify without affecting your production branch.

           When you finish making selections, click **Continue**.
     1. Confirm the integration settings.
 This allows the integration to:
       - Set environment variables for your Vercel project's production, development, and preview environments.
       - Create database branches for preview deployments.
       - Create a development branch for your Vercel development environment.
       ![Confirm integration settings](/docs/guides/vercel_confirm_settings.png)
     1. Click **Connect** to confirm and proceed with the integration.
 If you encounter a connection error, see [Troubleshoot connection issues](#troubleshoot-connection-issues).